 Free Reading Test

 Some children with dyslexia have difficulty with reading because they are unable to properly process the fast-changing sounds.
-Learning to process sounds at an early age impacts the ability to aquire reading skills later.
+Learning to process sounds at an early age impacts the ability to acquire reading skills later.
 Our program provides training in phonics and phonemic awareness, letter and sound combinations, and how they blend into words.
-Additionally, our program offers much more than that in a a multisensory learning format.
+Additionally, our program offers much more than that in a multisensory learning format.

 From the International Dyslexia Association:

 “Dyslexia is one of several distinct learning disabilities.
 It is a specific language-based disorder of constitutional origin characterized by difficulties in single word decoding, usually reflecting insufficient phonological processing abilities.
 These difficulties in single word decoding are often unexpected in relation to age and other cognitive and academic abilities; they are not the result of generalized developmental disability or sensory impairment.
 Dyslexia is manifest by variable difficulty with different forms of language, often including, in addition to problems reading, a conspicuous problem with acquiring proficiency in writing and spelling.

 Can individuals who are dyslexic learn to read?

 “Yes, if children who are dyslexic get effective phonological training in Kindergarten and 1st grade, they will have significantly fewer problems in learning to read at grade level than do children who are not identified or helped until 3rd grade.”
 For those who have not acquired phonological training by first grade, software programs, such as the Language Tune-Up Kit, are a highly effective approach that teaches the dyslexic student how to read.

 “74% of the children who are poor readers in 3rd grade remain poor readers in the 9th grade.
 This means that they can’t read well as adults.”